QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 The class `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.py>`__ mentioned above does all that we want to study our additive functional

-In fact `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.py>`__ does more, as we shall explain below
+In fact `AMF_LSS_VAR <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/additive_functionals/amflss.py>`__ does more,
+because it allows us to study  an associated multiplative functional as well

-(A hint that it does more is the name of the class -- here AMF stands for "additive and multiplicative functional" -- the code will do things for multiplicative functionals too)
+(A hint that it does more is the name of the class -- here AMF stands for "additive and multiplicative functional" -- the code computes and displays objects assocaiated with multiplicative functionals too)

 Let's use this code (embedded above) to explore the :ref:`example process described above <addfunc_eg1>`